-Outside of the classroom, instructors will (if necessary) communicate with stude nts using either their official Capilano University email or eLearn; please check both regularly.
+Outside of the classroom, instructors will (if necessary) communicate with students using either their official Capilano University email or eLearn; please check both regularly.
 Official communication between Capilano University and students is delivered to students' Capilano University email addresses only.
+Students are expected to be on eLearn for online activities.